malcolm-s/react-lotus/features.md

     -   move selection using keyboard keys
     -   enter cell using just enter keyboard
     -   extend cell range so that it goes beyond current maximum x/y
+    -   save and load cell data from local storage